basarat/demo-angularjs-easeljs/README.md

 demo-angularjs-easeljs
 ========================

-Demo to show how you can integrage easeljs with angularjs
+Demo to show how you can integrate easeljs with angularjs

+Try it out here : http://basarat.github.io/demo-angularjs-easeljs/